 Bait Oxygen System Tips, Livewells, Bait Tanks

-During hot summer months, when you know how to manage your livewell water quality and have the right livewell equipment, keeping live bait and tournament gamefish and live bait fish alive and healthy is easy.
-Managing 2 water quality parameters are necessary.
+During hot summer months, when you know how to manage your livewell water quality and have the right livewell equipment, keeping live bait and tournament gamefish alive and healthy is very easy.

-1. ENSURE MINIMAL SAFE OXYGENATION CONTINUOUSLY – Livewell / bait tank water must have a continuous supply of oxygen (not air) of sufficient volume and concentration to maintain 100% DO Saturation – DO Supersaturation continuously for all the bait and fish being transported.
-More fish or live bait being transported always requires more available oxygen.
+1. ENSURE MINIMAL SAFE DO SATURATION CONTINUOUSLY – Livewell / bait tank water must have a continuous supply of oxygen (not air) of sufficient volume and concentration to maintain 100% DO Saturation continuously for all the bait and fish being transported.
+More fish or live bait requires more oxygen.
 Do not confuse oxygen with ambient air or aeration.

-Poor unsafe livewell water quality transforms expensive live bait to red-nosed chum, crab bait, will kill tournament fish resulting in the dreaded the “dead fish punishment,” lost money, lost prizes and disappointment.
+Deadly summer transport water quality also negatively affects tournament fish health resulting in the dreaded the “Dead Fish Penalty” or Punishment,” lost tournament money, lost prizes and disappointment.

-Every fisherman can choose to insure minimal safe, continuous oxygenation in summer transport water preventing suffocation or choose with to withhold oxygen and give the fish more air, insuring suffocation and high summer mortality/morbidity.
-Remove the dead bait or fish from the livewell, that’s all there is to being successful transporting live bait and tournament fish every summer for the rest of your fishing life.
+Insure minimal safe oxygenation continuously, change the livewell water occasionally and remove the dead from the livewell often, that’s all there is to being successful transporting live bait and tournament fish every summer for the rest of your fishing life.

 ASSESS YOUR BAIT AND LIVEWELL WATER QUALITY IN THE FIELD

 How should live bait behave in your livewell?
 Live bait fish, shrimp and tournament fish should behave like goldfish or guppies in your home aquarium when water quality is safe and under control.
-When bait fish are not schooling or exhibit other erratic symptoms, stacking in livewell corners, piping, red-nose, loss of slime coat, you probably have a serious livewell water quality problem that needs your attention now, not an hour from now.
+When bait fish are not schooling or exhibit other erratic stress symptoms, stacking in livewell corners, piping, red-nose, loss of slime coat, you probably have a serious livewell water quality problem that needs your attention ASAP.

-Live bait and fish behavior tells you when you have a water quality problem, or you do not have a water quality problem.
-When live bait fish are piping at the surface, do not appear calm, breathing fast, not schooling low in the water column or comfortable in your livewell; expect serious water quality problems and make a total water exchange in your livewell or bait tank immediately.
+Live bait and fish behaviors in your livewell tell you when there is a transport water quality problem.
+When fish are piping at the surface, do not appear calm, breathing fast, not schooling low in the water column or look tranquil in your livewell; expect serious water quality problems and act… change your livewell water.

-Bait fish school at the bottom of your livewell when the transport water quality is safe.
-When your livewell water quality is within the safe range bait fish do not develop “red nose” or stack up in corners gulping for air.
+Bait fish school at the bottom of your livewell when water quality is safe.
+When your livewell water quality is within the safe range bait fish do not develop “red nose” or stack up in corners gulping air.

-Foam in livewell water is a symptom of serious fish stress and extremely poor livewell water quality.
-Low oxygen saturation, toxic livewell water is a common water quality problem in aerated livewells and bait tanks every summer.
+Foam in livewell water is a major symptom of serious sustained fish stress caused by poor livewell water quality.
+Low DO, toxic livewell water is a common water quality problem found in overstocked aerated livewells and bait tanks every summer.

-Fish excrete massive amounts protein, mucus or fish slime causes by hypoxic stress when bait fish are suffocating during summer transports.
-Livewell foam is produced when any gas (air or oxygen, etc.) is bubbled in the livewell water containing protein, especially when diffuser bubblers, spray bar aeration systems, agitators and bait pumps are used.
+Mucus, the slime layer protects fish from microbic pathogens, fungi, like sputum protects human lungs.
+Fish mucus or fish slime is protein.
+Livewell foam is produced when any gas (air or oxygen) is bubbled through the livewell water column with diffusers, bubblers, spray bars aeration systems, agitators and bait pumps.

-Popular commercial anti foaming agents (detergents): Sure Life – Foam-Off Surface Foam Remover,” T-H Marine – “G-Juice,” coffee creamer and others agents.
+Popular commercial anti foaming agents (detergents): Sure Life – Foam-Off Surface Foam Remover,” T-H Marine – “G-Juice,” and others.

 Fishermen have choices about foam in the livewell

-The quickest, deadliest # 1 stressor in summer livewells transport is low DO Saturation or no oxygen – frank livewell suffocation.
+The quickest, deadliest # 1 stressor in aerated summer livewells is low DO or no oxygen (hypoxia) – frank livewell suffocation.

 Dissolved oxygen is the single most important water quality factor for keeping live bait and tournament caught bass alive and healthy during all day live transports every summer.